bitfocus/companion-module-toggl-track/HELP.md

 ### Version 1.0.2
 Allow a project to be specified when starting a new timer button

-Add action to refresh project list
+Add an action to refresh the project list

+Add 'Always start' configuration option